Prediction Markets

 Each PredictIt market/contract concerns a specific political event and bears an individual share price between 1 and 99 cents.
 Share prices change over time, reflecting traders’ beliefs about the probabilities of political events.
 The investment in each market/contract is limited to $850.
 This limits the influence of any individual trader on market prices.

 PredictIt was licensed and available for the entire 2020 election cycle.
 But on August 2, 2022, a CFTC order instructed PredictIt to close its markets by February 15, 2023.
-While that order is under appeal, a small number of PredictIt markets remain open during the 2024 election cycle.
+PredictIt appealed the order.
+And on September 12, 2024, a DC District Court determined that the CFTC had exceeded its statutory authority.
+This ruling in favor of PredictIt and Kalshi, another prediction markets provider, opened the door to legalized betting on elections in the United States.

 Polymarket is a decentralized prediction market built on the Ethereum blockchain network.
 Polymarket allows worldwide investors to buy and sell future-event contracts using USD Coin (USDC stablecoin) cryptocurrency.